 The early team at Taylor's Mistake - 2001

-Growth was steady and, in 2004, another move took them to Going Places in Madras Street for Sunday meetings.
+Growth was steady and, in 2004, another move took them to Madras Street for Sunday meetings.
 The children's work had developed from caring for three to more than 20.
 The small groups multiplied as people were added to the church and their Christian Growth Programme was written and run for the first time.

 The church grows - May 2005

 In 2005, the church outreach expanded, along with the small groups and children's work.
 King's had seen considerable growth with many people joining the church.
 Small groups were proving to be as vital a part of church life as they had been in the beginning.
 Alpha continued to run in homes, prayer continued in small groups, and weeks of prayer continued regularly, in which the church would pray for Christchurch, New Zealand and the family of churches in the Pacific Rim.

 Throughout the life of King's Church, there have been regular weekends away, either with the other Newfrontiers churches or without.
 These are exciting times of worship, teaching and fun with friends.
 These weekends have built King's together more and more and have led to exciting encounters with God in a really relaxed environment.

 King's Church Weekend at Wainui - November 2006